stevegrunwell/code-review-for-me-and-you/slides/editorconfig.md

 * Supported by most editors and IDEs
 * Tells editor how to handle whitespace, indentation, line endings, and more
-* Files available for all popular standards (including WordPress)
+* Files available for all popular standards
 * Saves a lot of time with stuff like tabs v. spaces